Running slower sounds simple. Until you actually try it.

 What to expect in the beginning

-When you start running slower, it won’t feel natural right away.
+When you start running slower, it will not feel natural right away.

 The adjustment phase